Tired of fighting with your family over the thermostat?

 1. Use a Smart Thermostat

-The best way to get the most savings is to proactively use your programmable thermostat.
+The best way to get the most savings is to proactively use your smart thermostat.

 For example, when you’re out of your house for more than a couple hours, you don’t need to be spending money and energy keeping it cool.